Continuing Education Activity

 Pearls and Other Issues

-Primary biliary cirrhosis can recur after a liver transplant.
+Primary biliary cholangitis can recur after a liver transplant.
 The rate of recurrence has been reported in transplant centers from 0% to 35%.
-Recurrence of primary biliary cirrhosis typically has been found to be anywhere from 3 to 6 years after transplant.
-Tacrolimus-based immunosuppression is thought to be the strongest risk factor for the recurrence of primary biliary cirrhosis.
+Recurrence of primary biliary cholangitis is typically found anywhere from 3 to 6 years after transplant.
+Tacrolimus-based immunosuppression is thought to be the strongest risk factor for the recurrence of primary biliary cholangitis.
 The AMA may persist after transplant; so this cannot be accounted for the recurrence of the disease.
-The diagnosis of primary biliary cirrhosis recurrence post-transplant is made histologically.
+The diagnosis of primary biliary cholangitis recurrence post-transplant is made histologically.

 Enhancing Healthcare Team Outcomes